martinleblanc/iconfinder/README.md

 ```

-**The slash watermark in images will be removed automatically and saved as new file to replace the original.**
+**The slash watermark in images will be removed automatically and new file is created to replace the original.**